Canonical Truth: Introduction

-We conclude with various open questions; in particular, we do not know whether there are canonical models of ZF+AD (i.e. whether there are canonical models of the axiom of determinacy) or even whether there are canonical models of ZF+$\neg$AC (i.e. whether the axiom of choice is canonically necessary over ZF).
+We conclude with various open questions; in particular, we do not know whether the continuum hypothesis is canonically necessary (we conjecture that it is not) or whether there are canonical models of ZF+$\neg$AC (i.e. whether the axiom of choice is canonically necessary over ZF).